This page contains continually changing information about ongoing City projects. If you would like further information, please contact us!

 Please contact Todd Morley, Economic Development Director at email@example.com or (321) 868-1220 for more information.

-- Removing and repaving International Dr. - work commencing 8/5
+- Removing and repaving International Dr. - COMPLETE (striping and bike lane will be added)

 - Removing and repaving International Dr. Curbing - COMPLETE